 • Email address

-• We may ask for marketing and campaign preferences
+• Marketing and campaign preferences

 How we get the personal information and why we have it